PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 ---
 # Upgrade from Agents to Workers

+!!! warning "This guide is for users who are on `prefect<3.0` who are upgrading from agents to workers."
+    If you are new to Prefect, we recommend starting with the [Prefect Cloud Quickstart](/getting-started/quickstart/) guide.

 Upgrading from agents to workers significantly enhances the experience of deploying flows.
 It simplifies the specification of each flow's infrastructure and runtime environment.

-A [worker](/concepts/work-pools/#worker-overview) is the fusion of an [agent](/concepts/agents/) with an [infrastructure block](/concepts/infrastructure/).
+A [worker](/concepts/work-pools/#worker-overview) is the fusion of an [agent](/concepts/agents/) with an [infrastructure block](https://docs.prefect.io/2.19.2/concepts/infrastructure/).
 Like agents, workers poll a work pool for flow runs that are scheduled to start.
 Like infrastructure blocks, workers are typed - they work with only one kind of infrastructure, and they specify the default configuration for jobs submitted to that infrastructure.

 Accordingly, workers are not a drop-in replacement for agents. **Using workers requires deploying flows differently.** In particular, deploying a flow with a worker does not involve specifying an infrastructure block.
 Instead, infrastructure configuration is specified on the [work pool](/concepts/work-pools/) and passed to each worker that polls work from that pool.